kubernetes/enhancements/keps/sig-node/runtime-class-scheduling.md

 ### Scheduler

-A new scheduler predicate will manage the RuntimeClass topology.
+A new scheduler predicate will manage the RuntimeClass scheduling.
 It will lookup the RuntimeClass associated with the pod being scheduled.
-If there is no RuntimeClass, or the RuntimeClass does not include a topology, then the predicate will permit the pod to be scheduled to the evaluated node.
+If there is no RuntimeClass, or the RuntimeClass does not include a scheduling struct, then the predicate will permit the pod to be scheduled to the evaluated node.
 Otherwise, it will check whether the NodeSelector matches the node.